kubernetes/minikube/site/content/en/docs/handbook/addons/pod-security-policy.md

 ## Prerequisites

-- Minikube 1.11.1 with Kubernetes 1.16.x or higher
+- minikube 1.11.1 with Kubernetes 1.16.x or higher

 ## Tutorial